 Mobile-friendly is a ‘must’ for websites now as more and more people own smartphones and regularly use them to search and buy.
 Only 18% of people would recommend a business if they had a bad mobile shopping experience, so failing to make your site mobile responsive is a huge mistake.
 When choosing the e-commerce platform for your website, you should opt for the one that can work well on both mobile devices and desktops.

 Many people are particularly concerned about security when buying online, so they won’t buy from you if they have the slightest suspicion about your payment step.
 An easy way to mitigate this is to display trusted credit card logos on your checkout or payment page – 80% of customers say that they feel safer when seeing those logos on websites.
 Also, you should make your payment page look modern and neat, not like it was built ten years ago without any maintenance.
 You should accept a variety of payments on your site, too as 42% of shoppers will spend more if they can choose different payment options.

 Your shipping fees are too high

 High shipping fee is one of the most popular reasons for card abandonment.
-A Deloitte study found that 61% customers a after seeing higher-than-expected shipping prices.
-In the movie “The Intern” we mentioned above, right after seeing some customers drop off their carts, Jules asked her team to see if the shipping fees are too high and make adjustments if necessary.
+A Deloitte study found that 61% of customers saw higher-than-expected shipping prices.
+In the movie “The Intern” we mentioned above, right after seeing some customers drop off their carts, Jules asked her team to see if the shipping fees were too high and make adjustments if necessary.
 Also, include a shipping calculator early on in the checkout process to let customers know what to expect.
-If you can manage it, offer free shipping policy and communicate it clearly on your website, right when your customers enter your site – 69% shoppers are more likely to buy from businesses that offer free shipping.
+If you can manage it, offer a free shipping policy, and communicate it clearly on your website, right when your customers enter your site – 69% of shoppers are more likely to buy from businesses that offer free shipping.